katjagrace/katjagrace.github.io/_posts/2020-11-03-why-isnt-a-banana-my-brother.md

 It is further said that I share 50% of my genes with my brother, and that this is why I like him.

-And yet, I seem to be more closely related to my brother than to a banana.
+And yet, I seem to be more closely related to my brother than to a banana.<!--ex-->

 A natural way to resolve this incongruity is to suppose that my brother and I share 50% of the 0.01% of genes that might possibly vary between two humans, which we call '50% of my genes' as a shorthand.